Understand invoices with reports

 -

-[{billing_profile_id}] {billing_profile_name} - {bucket_name}
+[{billing_profile_id}] {billing_profile_name} - {bucket_name}. -

 Otherwise, allocation rules follow the naming convention

-[{billing_profile_id}] {billing_profile_name} - {asset_type}
+[{billing_profile_id}] {billing_profile_name} - {asset_type}.

 -